8 Best Golf Balls For Seniors – 2025 Reviews & Buying Guide

 Bridgestone e12 CONTACT Golf Ball

-Bridgestone is a world-renowned golf ball manufacturer that is represented by some of the best golfers in the world including Tiger Woods, Bryson DeChambeau, Fred Couples and Lexi Thompson.
+Bridgestone is a world-renowned golf ball manufacturer that has been represented by some of the best golfers in the world including Tiger Woods, Bryson DeChambeau, Fred Couples and Lexi Thompson.

 Their e12 CONTACT golf ball is extremely popular and has wide appeal.
 What makes it particularly appealing for seniors are: